KinoLien/style-dropper/README.md

 		}
 	}

-In this case, it would catch styles witch are first assigned.
+In this case, it would catch styles witch assigned on first time.

 ##### Example